 Wellness Programs at the Frick include an Employee Assistance Plan, a discount on Citi Bike memberships, and a discount on bike helmets.

 Meal discount: When employees are working onsite, they may access a discount on food pickup or delivery through Seamless/Grubhub.

-The Frick has moved into its temporary home in the former Whitney Museum Breuer building at 75th Street and Madison Avenue, Frick Madison, while renovations are undertaken to the newer parts of the building at 1 East 70th Street.
-We will be providing training on best practices for protecting oneself and the public during a pandemic while always providing the highest quality customer service.
+The Frick has moved into its temporary home—Frick Madison—in the Breuer building at 75th Street and Madison Avenue (the former Whitney Museum), while renovations are underway to the newer parts of the building at 1 East 70th Street.

 Manager of Membership